1 can of Romano (Pinto) beans - 540 ml drained, rinsed

 * You can store some fresh Romano Beans in the freezer to cook later if you like: Bring to boil some water in a pot.
 Throw in the shelled beans and boil for 10-15 minutes, then drain.
 Divide them up and place them in Ziploc bags.
 Keep in the freezer.
 You don't need to defrost when you want to cook them.

-- Stuffed Eggplants with Ground Beef
+- Split Eggplants with Ground Beef Filling

 , Turkish Rice Pilaf